evelyn576/Website-Portfolio/README.md

 # How to Run The Program

 1. Clone the repository with git clone https://github.com/username/portfolio.git
-2. Enter the project folder with cd portfolio
+2. Enter the project folder with cd Website-Portfolio
 3. Install dependencies with npm install
 4. Run development server with npm run dev